Ben S. Pollock

 From 1988-92, the Democrat then the Democrat-Gazette ran his column “Mirthology” regularly (at times irregularly).
 “Like many members, my column writing always has been a sideline.
 Mainly as a side to being a copy, metro, editorial page and wire editor,” Ben says.

-Ben created this website while in school.
+Ben created this website in 2003.
 He soon added a blog, BRICK: Muse on News, where he’s published his columns since.

 While most of Ben’s pieces have been humor and general interest, a notable exception was his 1986-98 stint at the Democrat then Democrat-Gazette creating the daily, non-bylined, front-page column “In the News.”
 Each of the eight-12 “newsers” is a complete wire story, reduced to a single sentence.
 “In the News” began in the 1950s (and continues), and Ben’s tenure is one of its longest.
 (OK, sticklers, it was “Newsmakers” running on 2A in the pre-hyphenated Democrat 1986-91, essentially a clone of the Gaz‘s.)